Is using Urban VPN worth your time? Or does this qualify as a safe VPN? Let’s find out.

 Privacy

-Normally, VPNs are looked at as security products.
-They are supposed to shield a user from online snooping by their ISP, government, or 3rd-party onlookers, including hackers.
-In addition, providing a secure public WiFi experience and “general” anonymity is the reason why people use VPNs.
+Normally, VPNs are considered security products.
+They are supposed to shield users from online snooping by their ISP, government, or third-party onlookers, including hackers.
+In addition, VPNs provide a secure public WiFi experience and “general” anonymity.

-This starts with a typical no-logs policy, which means a company should retain the bare minimum amount of information–only what’s necessary to run its services–about its customers.
+This starts with a typical no-logs policy, which means a company should retain only the bare minimum of information about its customers —only what’s necessary to run its services.

 Urban VPN privacy policy, however, takes a different route altogether.